- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 The End of the Monroe Doctrine

 On November 18, 2013, Kerry announced that the Obama administration had decided to formally end the era of the Monroe Doctrine.
 Adopted in 1823 by then-President James Monroe, the policy held that the U.S. would view any efforts by European countries to colonize land in North or South America as aggressive acts, and thus would reserve the right to intervene.
-Said Kerry:
+More recently, during the Cold War, the framers of U.S. foreign policy

 "When people speak of the Western Hemisphere, they often talk about transformations that have taken place, but the truth is one of the biggest transformations has happened right here in the United States of America.
 In the early days of our republic, the United States made a choice about its relationship with Latin America.
 President James Monroe, who was also a former Secretary of State, declared that the United States would unilaterally, and as a matter of fact, act as the protector of the region.
 The doctrine that bears his name asserted our authority to step in and oppose the influence of European powers in Latin America.
 And throughout our nation’s history, successive presidents have reinforced that doctrine and made a similar choice.